SergeyMi37/ZPretty/README.md

 # Wrap JSON to multi lines / Test ISJSON
 ~~~
    This is a coding example working on Caché 2018.1.3 and IRIS 2020.2
-   It will not be kept in synch with new versions
+   It will not be kept in sync with new versions
    It is also NOT serviced by InterSystems Support !
 ~~~